mdb/mdb.github.io/source/blog/2014-09-25-node-webkit-app-windows-installer.html.markdown

 teaser: How to create a Windows app installer on the Mac OS command line using makensis.
 ---

-[node-webkit](https://github.com/rogerwang/node-webkit) provides a powerful path through which Linux, Windows, and Mac OS desktop applications can be authored using HTML5 and Node.js web technologies. [grunt-node-webkit-builder](https://github.com/mllrsohn/grunt-node-webkit-builder) offers a tool through which a node-webkit application can be compiled to distributable directories, but how can an automated build process bundle the MS Windows files in an application installer in a headless continuous integration environment, or from the command line?
+[node-webkit](https://github.com/rogerwang/node-webkit) provides a powerful path through which Linux, Windows, and Mac OS desktop applications can be authored using HTML5 and Node.js web technologies. [grunt-node-webkit-builder](https://github.com/mllrsohn/grunt-node-webkit-builder) offers a tool through which a node-webkit application can be compiled to distributable directories.
+But how can an automated build process bundle the MS Windows files in an application installer in a headless continuous integration environment, or from the command line?

 [makensis](http://nsis.sourceforge.net/Main_Page) provides a solution.
 The tool can be used on Linux, though this overview focuses on Mac OS.